 IV.
 Principal Sources of Supply and major Selection Tools

 Faculty, staff and student recommendations, standing orders for monographic series, and approval plans are used for acquisitions.
-Publishers' advertisements and catalogs are also consulted; book and journal reviews are useful.
+Publishers' websites, advertisements and catalogs are also consulted; book and journal reviews are useful.
 Undergraduate materials are purchased if recommended by faculty for reserve or as general reference.

 V. Subjects Collected and Levels of Collecting